foxydot/trascent/wp-content/plugins/slidedeck2-personal/readme.txt

 == Changelog ==
+= 2.3.7 =
+* Updated the core slidedeck.js to be more compatible with IE11
+* Updated version of plupload to 2.1 which resolved an XSS vulnerability

 = 2.3.6 =
 * Addressing PHP strict notices and warnings.
 * Fixing static warning in SlideDeck widget.